Environmental and

 GHG Emissions Data

-We monitor and report greenhouse gas (GHG) emissions in accordance with the EPA Greenhouse Gas Reporting Rule, codified in 40 Code of Federal Regulations Part 98, which requires reporting of GHG data and other relevant information from large sources in the United States.
+We also monitor and report GHG emissions in accordance with the EPA Greenhouse Gas Reporting Rule, codified in 40 Code of Federal Regulations Part 98, which requires reporting of GHG data and other relevant information from large sources in the United States.
 We classify our EPA-reported GHG emissions into three primary categories:

 • Distribution — 40 CFR 98 Subpart W, Scope 1